-Frasers buys Missguided | Wood sells division | Tullow-Capricorn merger – Daily Business
+Frasers buys Missguided | Tullow-Capricorn merger – Daily Business

 It will create an African energy company with a material and diversified asset base and a portfolio of investment opportunities delivering visible production growth.

-Capricorn shareholders will receive 3.8068 new Tullow Shares for each Capricorn Share held, with Capricorn shareholders to own 47% and Tullow shareholders to own 53% of the combined group on completion.
+Capricorn shareholders will receive 3.8068 new Tullow shares for each Capricorn share held, with Capricorn shareholders to own 47% and Tullow shareholders to own 53% of the combined group on completion.

 The deal delivers a combined group with robust cash generation and a resilient balance sheet, realising pre-tax net cash cost synergies of $50 million per annum.